 When a roadside emergency occurs, the flashing sirens and horrific crash scenes often spark curiosity.
 Everyone wants to see what is happening.
 Traffic slows down.
 Heads turn.

-What’s worse, some drivers want to document the action by taking pictures and videos.
-Some go as far as to post them on social media in hopes of receiving likes.
+What’s worse, some drivers want to document the action by taking pictures and videos—some going as far as to post them on social media in hopes of receiving likes.
 This form of distraction can result in another crash and even put emergency responders at risk of being struck.